Mahmoodkhani/website/content/postgresql/postgresql-administration/postgresql-schema.md

 SELECT * FROM public.staff;
 ```

-If you use the following command, you will need to explicitly refer to objects in the `public` schema using a fully qualified name:
+If you use the following command, you will not need to explicitly refer to objects in the `public` schema using a fully qualified name:

 ```php
 SET search_path TO public;